 signal-contact 1 monitor humidity To monitor the humidity in the device.
 When the humidity exceeds or falls below the specified threshold values, the signal contact opens. signal-contact 1 monitor ring-redundancy To monitor the ring redundancy.
-The signal contact opens in the following situations: The redundancy function becomes active (loss of redundancy reserve).
-The device is a normal ring participant and detects an error in its settings. signal-contact 1 monitor link-failure To monitor the ports/interfaces link.
+The signal contact opens in the following situations: The device operates as a Redundancy Manager.
+The redundancy function of the device uses the alternative connection.
+There is no longer a redundancy reserve.
+The device, as a ring participant, has detected an error in its ring redundancy settings. signal-contact 1 monitor link-failure To monitor the ports/interfaces link.
 When the link interrupts on a monitored port/interface, the signal contact opens. signal-contact 1 monitor envm-removal To monitor the active external memory.
 When you remove the active external memory from the device, the signal contact opens. signal-contact 1 monitor envm-not-in-sync To monitor the configuration profiles in the device and in the external memory.
 The signal contact opens in the following situations: The configuration profile only exists in the device.
 The configuration profile in the device differs from the configuration profile in the external memory. signal-contact 1 monitor power-supply 1 To monitor the power supply unit 1.
 When the device has a detected power supply fault, the signal contact opens. signal-contact 1 monitor module-removal 1 To monitor module 1.
 When you remove module 1 from the device, the signal contact opens. signal-contact 1 trap To send an SNMP trap when the status of the operation monitoring changes. no signal-contact 1 trap To disable the SNMP trap enable configure